rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 - mediaType: String (optional).
   It is used with properties whose value is a URI.
 It provides the media type [RFC2046] of the resource identified by the URI.
 - isPreferred: Boolean (optional, default: false).
-  Whether this OnlineInformation is the preferred for its type.
+  Whether this resource is the preferred for its type.
 This SHOULD only be one per type.

 An Address object has the following properties: